nesanter/recipes/md/mushroom-sauce.md

  - Reduce mushroom water to about 2-3 tbsp.
 Chop morels and add back in.
 Blend with immersion blender.

- - Add remaining ingredients, tasting to adjust as necessary.
+ - Add remaining ingredients, stirring especially the mouse in well, tasting to adjust as necessary.
 Blend again.

  - If using as a rib sauce, add the juices from the slow cook of the ribs to the sauce and blend again before lacquering.